gabtj/tictactoe/README.md

 # tictactoe
-Two player TicTacToe created using Python
+Two player TicTacToe with replay functionality created using Python